ceshine/bengali-grapheme-classification/README.md

 ![comparison](imgs/comparison.png)

 This boost the ensemble model from 73th place to 6th place in the private learder board.
 Too bad I did not think of it during the competition.

+## Acknowledgements

+The TPU resources used in the project is generously sponsored by [TensorFlow Research Cloud](https://www.tensorflow.org/tfrc).